holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

         }
         ```

-* `EnableCloneCell(EnableCloneCellPayload) -> CloneCellEnamed(ClonedCell)`: Enabled a clone cell that was previously disabled or not yet enabled.
+* `EnableCloneCell(EnableCloneCellPayload) -> CloneCellEnabled(ClonedCell)`: Enabled a clone cell that was previously disabled or not yet enabled.
     * **Notes:** When the clone cell exists, it MUST be enabled, after which any zome calls made to the cell MUST be attempted.
 Additionally any API functions that return `AppInfo` should show an enabled status for the given cell.
 If the cell doesn't exist, the call MUST be treated as a no-op.
     * **Arguments:** The payload is defined as: